 Industry 4.0 is here.
 It is all about the fourth industrial revolution which is all set to transform the manufacturing process using advanced capabilities and IT solutions for manufacturing such as smart sensors and actuators.
-As a result, manufacturers are gaining benefits from increased visibility into operations, cost minimization, quicker production times and provide excellent customer support.
+As a result, manufacturers are gaining benefits from increased visibility into operations, cost minimization, quicker production times, and provide excellent customer support.
 The only way manufacturers can take a leap ahead of competitors and win market share and embrace the latest in growth-driven Industry 4.0 technologies.
 Right from Enterprise Mobility Solutions to emerging technologies, digital transformation is critical to building and executing growth strategies for manufacturing.

 IoT is the Next Big Thing

-Manufacturers can strategically use the Internet of Things (IoT), which forms an intrinsic ecosystem of connected devices within an existing infrastructure.
+Manufacturers can strategically use the Internet of Things (IoT), which forms an intricate ecosystem of connected devices within an existing infrastructure.
 IoT can achieve goals such as cost control, enhanced efficiency, increased workers’ safety, and product innovation.
 IoT’s existence is primarily due to available Internet access, smaller sensors, and cloud computing.
 Innovation is steering business growth and technology is allowing manufacturers to rapidly evolve with an increasingly digital-first business landscape.

-IoT is a network of intelligent devices to monitor, gather, exchange and analyze data.
+IoT is a network of intelligent devices to monitor, gather, exchange, and analyze data.
 Each industrial IoT ecosystem consists of:

-- Intelligent and smart assets that can depict, sense, communicate and store information about themselves.
+- Intelligent and smart assets that can depict, sense, communicate, and store information about themselves.

 - Public and/or private data communications infrastructure.